 Therefore, we decided to embark on a Mega Expedition, aiming to produce the first high-resolution map of the area.
 Next to scale, it was also the first time large debris (in the decimeter – meter range) had been measured.

 Although the samples are still being analyzed, initial findings indicate the concentration of plastic had been heavily underestimated, finding that most mass can be found attributed to the (previously unquantified) large debris.

 HOW WE MEASURED THE PATCH

 A compact surface trawl was dragged behind each vessel to catch smaller plastic particles.
 The device, known as a Manta Trawl, is standard scientific equipment used for measuring concentrations of microplastics.

 The 171 foot-long Ocean Starr served as the fleet's mothership.
 It was fitted with two 6-meter wide nets designed to capture high volumes of all sizes of plastic debris.

 A custom-made smartphone app enabled crews to easily count and characterize the large plastic objects floating by, adding another layer of data to the Mega Expedition.

 The Ocean Cleanup Survey App is available for anyone to use at sea, and can be downloaded for both iOS and Android devices.

-After the expedition our lab started analysing the catch, focussing on size, weight and debris type.
-In May of 2016 over one million pieces of plastic had already been analysed - by hand.
+After the expedition our lab started analyzing the catch, focussing on size, weight and debris type.
+Over one million pieces of plastic had already been analyzed - by hand.

 An interactive version of the expedition map is available here.